aprilhuang39/recipe-analysis/README.md

     frameborder="0"
 ></iframe>

 This plot shows that the distribution of preparation time is highly right skewed.
+We can see that the majority of recipes take around 20-39 minutes to prepare.

 ### Bivariate Analysis